szymon6/vacation-booking/README.md

 ### Authorization:

-there are 4 employees, each of them has login: 'userX' and password: 'pX' (user1 - p1, user2 - p2...)
+There are 4 employees, each of them has login: 'userX' and password: 'pX' (user1 - p1, user2 - p2...)
 user 1 and 3 are 'workers', users 2 and 4 are 'managers'

 example login request: